lukso-network/docs/docs/guides/universal-profile/transfer-lyx.md

 const OPERATION_CALL = 0;
 const recipient = '0x...'; // address the recipient (any address, including an other UP) const amount = ethers.parseEther('3'); // amount of LYX we want to transfer
-// payload executed at the target (here nothing, just a plain LYX transfer) const data = '0x';
+// calldata executed at the target (here nothing, just a plain LYX transfer) const data = '0x';

-// encode the payload to transfer 3 LYX from the UP const transferLYXPayload = myUP.interface.encodeFunctionData( 'execute(uint256,address,uint256,bytes)',
+// encode the calldata to transfer 3 LYX from the UP const transferLYXCalldata = myUP.interface.encodeFunctionData( 'execute(uint256,address,uint256,bytes)',
   [OPERATION_CALL, recipient, amount, data],
 );